Cray-HPE/docs-csm/install/troubleshooting_unused_drives_on_storage_nodes.md

         ceph mgr fail $(ceph mgr dump | jq -r .active_name)
         ```

-    1. Wait 5 minutes and then re-check `ceph orch device ls`.
+    1. Wait five minutes and then re-check `ceph orch device ls`.

         See if the drives are still showing as `Available`.
 If so, then proceed to the next step.